-With the potential for your teen to drive virtually any type of car, the insurance company has to consider whether or not they might be in a higher risk situation by driving an unsafe car, a muscle car, and so on.
+With the potential for your teen to drive virtually any kind of car, the insurance company has to consider whether or not they might be in a higher risk situation by driving an unsafe car, a muscle car, and so on.

 The other downside to non-owners auto insurance is that it is liability only insurance.
 If your teen has this coverage and causes an accident, the policy will only cover the damages that he is responsible for causing to the other vehicle, NOT to the vehicle that they are driving.

-This means that if the person who owns the car has insurance that won’t pay for the damages, you and your teen could be responsible for the repairs to the vehicle.
+If the person who owns the car has insurance that won’t pay for the damages, you and your teen could be responsible for the repairs to the vehicle.

 Free Car Insurance Comparison

 What happens if insurance is required, but my teen doesn’t purchase any or allows the policy to default?